Elvis Andrus Player Props: White Sox vs. Mariners

 Elvis Andrus At The Plate

-- Andrus is hitting .196 with five doubles, a home run and 15 walks.
+- Andrus has five doubles, a home run and 15 walks while hitting .193.

-- In 14.9% of his games this year, Andrus has picked up at least one RBI.
-In five of those games (10.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Andrus has driven in a run in seven games this season (14.6%), including five games with more than one RBI (10.4%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.